teachingaway/teachingaway.github.io/_posts/2015-03-05-startup-employee-equity-compensation.md

 - - -

-Caveat: this may not be the right advice for you or your company.
+Two Caveats: First, I'm not an expert in equity compensation or tax law.
+Second, I think all of these posts are worth reading, but I they may not be the right advice for you or your company.

 - - -